kazabooboo/gizra.com/app/_posts/2015-11-01-simplify-bootstrap.md

 ## The "Bootstrap is awesome, but default is just a default" Approach

-In this approach we define the project responsives needs based on quantitative data, such as looking at Google analytics to get the source of visitors or just analyzing the expected audience, and defining the breakpoints according to it.
+In this approach we define the project responsiveness needs based on quantitative data, such as looking at Google analytics to get the source of visitors or just analyzing the expected audience, and defining the breakpoints according to it.
 For example, with this approach, we may start only with the large desktop and mobile breakpoints.

 This approach doesn't mean we cannot change and add more breakpoints in the future, however it allows us to concentrate on the vital elements in order to get the project out the door.
 In fact there is a good chance we will find out there is a need for all Bootstrap's default breakpoints, or even more - but at least we have actively, and mindfully, decided to do it.